-Act [Chapter 12:06] to the extent that such activities are permitted by such licence; or - (b) a representative office of a foreign mass media service permitted to operate in Zimbabwe in terms of section ninety; or - (c) in house publications of an organisation which is not mass media service. - (2) An application for the registration of a mass media service whose products are intended for dissemination in Zimbabwe shall be submitted by its owner to the Commission in the form and manner prescribed and accompanied by the prescribed fee. - (3) The Commission shall, upon receiving an application for registration, send a notification of receipt of the application to the owner or person authorised by him indicating the date when the application was received, and the Commission shall consider such application within a month of receiving it. - (4) A mass media service shall be registered when it is issued with a certificate of registration by the Commission. - (5) A certificate issued in terms of subsection (4) shall be valid for a period of two years and may be renewed thereafter. - (6) The registered owner shall start circulating his mass media's products six months from the date of the issue of the registration certificate, failing which the registration certificate shall be deemed to be cancelled. - (7) The owner of a registered mass media service may, in the form and manner and subject to payment of the fee prescribed, apply to the Commission for the renewal of the registration of the mass media service upon the same terms and conditions that applied when the mass media service was originally registered:
+- (1) Subject to section sixty-eight, a mass media owner shall carry on the activities of a mass media service only after registering and receiving a certificate of registration in terms of this Act.33 - (2) An application for the registration of a mass media service whose products are intended for dissemination in Zimbabwe shall be submitted by its owner to the Commission in the form and manner prescribed and accompanied by the prescribed fee. - (3) The Commission shall, upon receiving an application for registration, send a notification of receipt of the application to the owner or person authorised by him indicating the date when the application was received, and the Commission shall consider such application within a month of receiving it. - (4) A mass media service shall be registered when it is issued with a certificate of registration by the Commission. - (5) A certificate issued in terms of subsection (4) shall be valid for a period of two years and may be renewed thereafter. - (6) The registered owner shall start circulating his mass media's products six months from the date of the issue of the registration certificate, failing which the registration certificate shall be deemed to be cancelled. - (7) The owner of a registered mass media service may, in the form and manner and subject to payment of the fee prescribed, apply to the Commission for the renewal of the registration of the mass media service upon the same terms and conditions that applied when the mass media service was originally registered:

-Provided that if there are any material changes in the particulars furnished in connection with the original application for registration, the owner concerned shall make a new application for registration of the mass media service in terms of subsection (2).37
+Provided that if there are any material changes in the particulars furnished in connection with the original application for registration, the owner concerned shall make a new application for registration of the mass media service in terms of subsection (2).34